Chart Color Schemes

 Infrastructure

-Lower Mitcham has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Lower Mitcham has limited levels of nearby infrastructure activity, ranking in the 18thth percentile nationally

-The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a single project that is expected to impact the area.
-Notable projects include Belair Road Retaining Walls Maintenance, Springbank Road Pedestrian Actuated Crossing, Adelaide Public Transport Capacity and Access, and Adelaide's Inner And Outer Ring Route Capacity Improvements.
-The following list provides details on those projects likely to have the most relevance.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified one major project likely impacting this area: Belair Road Retaining Walls Maintenance.
+Key projects include Springbank Road Pedestrian Actuated Crossing, Adelaide Public Transport Capacity and Access, and Adelaide's Inner And Outer Ring Route Capacity Improvements.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.